-Before summoning a plumber for a service call, explain exactly what the
+Before summoning a plumber for a service call, provide an exact description

-problem is.
-This helps the plumber bring the needed tools and parts, and
+of your problem.
+This helps the plumber bring the needed tools and parts,

-When you call, ask the company to explain how it figures its labor ratesminimum
+When you call, ask the company to explain how it computes its labor ratesminimum

 Let the plumber know that you are aware of the rates.
 This may enhance